-Figure 2 presents the contour sets of the three environments of Figure 1.
-The horizontal axis is the Bid/Value ratio, while the vertical axis is the Probability of Bidding.
-Each curve represents combinations of the bid/value ratio and the probability of bidding which yields the same profit.
+Figure 2 presents the contour sets for the three environments specified in Figure 1.
+The horizontal axis is the Bid/Value Ratio, while the vertical axis is the Probability of Bidding.
+Each curve represents combinations of the bid/value ratio and the probability of bidding which yield the same profit.
 The highest profit is achieved in each case when the probability of bidding is 1, and the bid/value ratio is also 1, i.e., bidding on every package and bidding one's true value for each package, which is the dominant strategy.
 Each curve is similar to an indifference curve.
 The "inner" (or "upper") curves represents high profit levels.

-Table 3 presents human bidders' bidding decisions averaged across all treatments.
+Table 3 presents results for the human bidders' bidding decisions, averaged across all treatments.
 The Active Bids column presents the ratio of positive and zero bids over 600, which is the total number of bids if every bidder bids on every package.
-Note a zero bid is an active bid, while no bid is not active.
-The Bid/Value ratio is the mean ratio of the bid to the value of a package.
-The next three columns present the proportion of Truthful Bidding, Overbidding and Underbidding among active bids.
+Note a zero bid is an active bid, while no bid is inactive.
+The Bid/Value Ratio is the mean ratio of the bid to the value of a package.
+The next three columns present the proportion of Truthful Bidding, Overbidding and Underbidding among active bids, respectively.

-Even though bidding on every package is a weakly dominant strategy, the second column of Table 3 shows that the proportion of bids never reaches 100% on any package.
-Furthermore, participants bid on packages containing items AB more frequently.
-We now investigate which factors induce higher proportion of active bids.
+Even though bidding on every package is a weakly dominant strategy, the results in the second column of Table 3 show that the proportion of bids never reaches 100% on any package.
+Furthermore, participants bid on packages containing items AB more frequently than they do on other packages.
+We now investigate which factors induce a higher proportion of active bids.
 We use a probit model with robust clustering at the individual level.
-The dependent variable is Active Bids, a dummy variable, which equals 1 if a bidder places an active bid on a package and zero otherwise.
-The independent variables include Value of a package, a dummy variable $D{AB}$ , which equals one if a package contains both items A and B, and zero otherwise, and a dummy variable $D{HS}$ , which equals one if the information condition is High and there is at least one sincere robot bidder, and zero otherwise.
+The dependent variable is Active Bids, a dummy variable, which equals one if a bidder places an active bid on a package and zero otherwise.
+The independent variables include Value of a package, a dummy variable D{AB} , which equals one if a package contains both items A and B, and zero otherwise, and a dummy variable D{HS} , which equals one if the information condition is High and there is at least one sincere robot bidder, and zero otherwise.
 The reason for including the latter is that participants might learn from the sincere robot strategy.
 Even though we are explicit in the instructions for all High Information treatments that robots bid on all packages, participants might ignore both parts of the random robot strategy, as the second part is obviously not optimal.
-Indeed, replacing the last dummy with a dummy $D_H$ , which equals one with High Information and zero otherwise, results in insignificant coefficient.
+Indeed, replacing the last dummy with a dummy D_H , which equals one with High Information and zero otherwise, results in an insignificant coefficient.

 Result 1 (Whether to Bid on a Package).
 Bidders are significantly more likely to bid on packages with higher values.
-In addition, they are more likely to bid on packages with synergetic items.
-The proportion of active bids increases significantly in treatments with at least one sincere robots under high information.
+In addition, they are more likely to bid on packages with synergistic items.
+The proportion of active bids increases significantly in treatments with at least one sincere robots and high information.

 Support.
 Table 4 presents results from the two probit specifications described above.
-Coefficients are probability derivatives.
+The coefficients are probability derivatives.
 The Value of a package increases the likelihood of bidding on this package by 0.8%.
 If a package contains the synergistic bundle AB, the likelihood that a subject bids on this package is increased by 8.5%.
-Compared to other information conditions, subjects increase the likelihood of bidding on packages by 16.4%.
+Compared to other information conditions, subjects increase the likelihood of bidding on packages by 16.4% with at least one sincere robot and high information.
 All coefficients are significant at the one- or five-percent level.